 What is it about woods or forests that petrifies some people?
-We are not talking here about small copses, spinneys, groves, thickets or any of the other numerous wonderful names that our English language has for small groups or areas of trees, we are talking about proper woodland or forest; large areas of….. trees, trees and even more trees!!
+We are not talking here about small copses, spinneys, groves, thickets or any of the other numerous wonderful names that our English language has for small groups or areas of trees.
+We are talking about proper woodland or forest; large areas of….. trees, trees and even more trees!!

-For many folk the idea of a leisurely stroll, amble, ramble or even bimble in a forest on a warm Sunday afternoon with the faithful hound at their heels and dappled sunlight filtering through the canopy onto the pathway below seems like an idea close to perfection; for others it would strike dread into their very souls.
+For many folk the idea of a leisurely stroll, amble, ramble or even bimble in a forest on a warm Sunday afternoon with the faithful hound at their heels and dappled sunlight filtering through the canopy onto the pathway below seems like an idea close to perfection.
+For others it would strike dread into their very souls.

-Those who see the forests as friends find it hard to understand why to others they would seem as anything else; what could be so terrifying about woodland?
+Those who see the forests as friends find it hard to understand why to others they would seem as anything else.
+What could be so terrifying about woodland?
 What indeed?

-What if (I get the feeling that there may be a lot of ‘What If’s’ in this blog), we take the pathways out of the equation?
-A woodland, a forest with no pathways through it would be a wild place indeed, we only have a handful of places of this nature left in Britain today; the Galloway Forest in Scotland at 297 sq. miles and the Keilder Forest in Northumberland at 235 sq. miles are our two largest.
-At one time Britain was covered in this type of woodland, it was rumoured that a squirrel could travel from Lands End to John O’ Groats without the need to touch the ground.
+What if we take the pathways out of the equation?
+I get the feeling that there may be a lot of ‘what If’s’ in this blog.
+A woodland, a forest with no pathways through it would be a wild place indeed.
+We only have a handful of places of this nature left in Britain today.
+The Galloway Forest in Scotland at 297 sq. miles and the Keilder Forest in Northumberland at 235 sq. miles are our two largest.
+At one time Britain was covered in this type of woodland.
+It was rumoured that a squirrel could travel from Lands End to John O’ Groats without the need to touch the ground.

 ‘What if’ (again) we were placed in the very centre of the Galloway Forest with no paths?
-‘What if’ the tree cover and canopy were that dense that the beautiful dappled sunlight couldn’t get through?
-The deepest, darkest heart of the forest, 150 miles in any direction to get out, whichever way you look there are trees and through the trees you can see more trees, with only dark, black, thin gaps between them, behind which are more trees, nothing much to give you a sense of direction, you could walk around in circles for days.
+If the tree cover and canopy were that dense that the beautiful dappled sunlight couldn’t get through?
+The deepest, darkest heart of the forest, 150 miles in any direction to get out.
+Whichever way you look there are trees and through the trees you can see more trees.
+With only dark, black, thin gaps between them, behind which are more trees.
+Nothing much to give you a sense of direction, you could walk around in circles for days.

-Most of us have never come across this type of woodland/forest, let alone have been in this situation – in fact it has been many, many generations, several thousand years since any of our ancestors had the opportunity to be in this situation, so why should this fear still exist in some people?
+Most of us have never come across this type of woodland/forest, let alone have been in this situation.
+In fact it has been many, many generations; several thousand years since any of our ancestors had the opportunity to be in this situation.
+So why should this fear still exist in some people?